chime-frb-open-data/chime-frb-open-data/README.md

 intensity, weights, fpga0s, fpgaNs, binning, rfi_mask, frame0_nanos = ci.unpack_datafiles(fns)
 ```

-To convert `.msgpack` files into filterbank `.fil` format you can run `msgpack2fil` from the command line.
+To convert `.msgpack` files into filterbank `.fil` format you can run `msgpack2fil` from the command line (scripts are installed through `pip`).
 You need to provide a pathname wildcard in quotation marks.
 To see all command line options run help:
 ```
 msgpack2fil --help
 ```